Green Hope’s longest-employed staff, a tribute to years of service

 Through his many years of experience and the variety of subjects he’s taught, Miragliuolo was able to form relationships with and learn from his students indefinitely.
 He shares, “I try to always remember what it’s like to be a student in high school.”
 By putting himself in the shoes of his students, he can better connect with them and understand the factors that play into their success.
 Miragliuolo further explains, “Sometimes when I forget, I think the students get me back on track by remembering what it’s like to be in high school; doing sports, clubs, having worries and being stressed out. ”

-One of Green Hope’s longest-employed teachers, Ms. Julie-Anne Tomasch, held a career in education for many years and is a crucial aspect of the Green Hope community’s success.
+One of Green Hope’s longest-employed teachers, Ms. Julie-Anne Thomasch, held a career in education for many years and is a crucial aspect of the Green Hope community’s success.
 She began teaching in 1996 at Royal Vale Academy in Montreal, Canada, before moving to the States and joining Green Hope during its 2001-2002 school year.
 She shares that this was also Green Hope’s first graduating class.
-During the length of her career, Tomasch taught multiple classes, including Algebra 1, Earth Science, AP Environmental, Biology, and AP Biology, with her favorite being AP Biology.
+During the length of her career, Thomasch taught multiple classes, including Algebra 1, Earth Science, AP Environmental, Biology, and AP Biology, with her favorite being AP Biology.

-Teaching has created many of Tomasch’s most cherished memories.
+Teaching has created many of Thomasch’s most cherished memories.
 Although she has too many favorites to pick, she shares that all of her favorite memories stem from seeing those students who struggle the most to become successful and graduate.”
 Most importantly, teaching has taught her the invaluable lesson that we are all human and that it’s okay to make mistakes.

 A crucial aspect of student creativity, Ms. Melissa Poppe began her education career in 2003 and fulfilled the role of a Green Hope art teacher.
 During her time, Poppe taught Art 1, 2, 3 and 4, AP 2D, AP 3D, Sculpture 1, 2 and 3.
 This allowed her to work with beginning, intermediate and advanced artists through a variety of different media.
 Although she taught a variety of curricula, she says, “I don’t have a favorite to teach.
 They’re all unique and awesome.”